 Loan Period and Amount

-If you are thinking of how to buy a car in Singapore, you need to find a way to finance your purchase.
+If you are thinking of buying a car in Singapore, you need to find a way to finance your purchase.
 You can do this by taking out a car loan with a bank.

 The current laws dictate that borrowers can pay back their car loans over a maximum of seven years.
 During the repayment period, the interest rate charges for car loans are relatively high.
 Most banks would have a monthly repayment schedule at an interest rate of approximately 2.7% per annum.